Worth watching out for.

 Hostels and camping barns

-There are just four youth hostels within easy reach of the Way and all are between Arundel and Alfriston.
-However, two new hostels should be open in East Sussex, in Lewes and Eastbourne, by 2010.
+There are five youth hostels within easy reach of the Way but all are between Arundel and Eastbourne.

 Each hostel has a drying room, shower and a fully equipped kitchen.
-Telscombe (see p146) is self-catering only but both it and Truleigh Hill (see p132) have a shop selling basic groceries.
+Telscombe (see p154) is self-catering only but has a small shop.
 The others offer breakfast, a packed lunch and an evening meal.
-The Arundel hostel has good entertainment facilities as well as internet access; Alfriston also has the latter.
+Arundel and Alfriston have wi-fi.

-There is an independent hostel located near East Meon called Wetherdown Hostel (p85) and two camping barns: the first, which is run by the National Trust, is near Bignor Hill and has the charming name of Gumber Bothy (p107); the other is at the Foxhole Campsite near Exceat (p160).
+There’s an independent hostel located near East Meon called Wetherdown Hostel (p92) and a camping barn run by the National Trust near Bignor Hill, which goes by the charming name of Gumber Bothy (p114).

 Bed and breakfast